 We will in this article explore the ins and outs of both blockchains and their respective cryptocurrencies.

-And which of those blockchain’s native cryptocurrencies will be the winner in terms of ROI (return of investment) – both for the short term and long term!
+And which of these blockchain’s native cryptocurrencies will be the winner in terms of ROI (return of investment)?
+Considering both the short term outlook and long term!

 First, let us provide you with a brief introduction to each!

 Neo is like Ethereum a blockchain platform or ecosystem.
 Where new economies, products, and services can be built on it.
 And at the heart of this lies the smart contract technology.

 It is very much the foundation of both Neo, EOS, and Ethereum (and many others).